Menu

 What about my passport

-Make sure to have photocopies of your passport in case you’re asked to submit it upon arrival or any time while in the country.
-Meanwhile, make sure to keep your passport with you at all times.
+Make sure to have photocopies of your passport in case you are asked to submit one upon arrival or any time while in the country.
+Make sure to keep your original passport safe with you at all times.

 Practical information